 Advocate for gun safety legislation at the local, state, and federal level.

-Support life-saving gun violence prevention laws like background checks on all gun sales, domestic violence firearm relinquishment, and Red Flag laws; and oppose harmful laws, like Stand Your Ground, permitless carry, guns in schools, and state preemption.
+Support life-saving gun violence prevention laws like background checks on all gun sales, domestic violence firearm relinquishment, safe storage and Red Flag laws; and oppose harmful laws, like Stand Your Ground, permitless carry, guns in schools, and state preemption.

 Advance policies and practices that reduce firearm suicides and unintentional shootings.